TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 * *This is a guide for setting up an Arduino for data logging.*
 * *You can download all the source code from [releases](https://github.com/TonyXTYan/PHYS2020-Arduino-Quick-Start/releases)*
 * *The sample code performs basic data logging of provided components.
 We encourage you to extend and customise it to your project-specific needs.*
+* *Make sure to double-check any pin connections before powering on, even though Arduino has some built-in protections, it's still possible to fry something...*
 * *Begin by completing the [Connecting to Arduino](#connecting-to-arduino), followed by the section about your specific sensors.
 Then you could proceed to [Recording Data to SD Card](#Recording-Data-to-SD-Card).*
 * *Note: the sensor sections from this guide are TLDR versions from [Last Minute Engineers](https://lastminuteengineers.com/electronics/arduino-projects/ ), with some pin changes to integrate the SD card module.
 You're of course welcome to explore more.*
 * *For reference: I’m using macOS 14.4, Apple Silicon, Arduino IDE 2.3.2, Arduino Nano and various electronics modules from Adrian.*